The perfect article about how to avoid email going to spam folder.

 While intelligent parameters and filters are used to separate the desired emails from the spam folder, it has now become a matter of statistics and probabilities, and these filters at the slightest suspicion eliminate us.

-- Bonus Tips On How To Avoid Email Going Into Spam For Major
+- How to Avoid Email Going to Spam Folder: Conclusion

 It is not merely a matter of being or not being a spammer, but of appearing or not appearing to be one, and this depends on several factors that shape our reputation as a sender, and although it is not possible to determine each and every one of them, there are some that are quite obvious and basic, and yet we overlook them.